 To find out more about the routes and download maps, take a look at Herefordshire Council’s website.

 If you’re looking to beat the traffic or perhaps you want to build some exercise into your daily work commute, why not try Park and Cycle?
 There’s currently 23 Park and Cycle locations across the county, where you can park your car before continuing your journey by bike.
 A number of locations also have secure lockers available, where you can leave your bike overnight.

 To find out more about the scheme and the current locations, visit Herefordshire Council’s park and cycle page.

 Adaptive / accessibility bikes

-If you have physical or mobility difficulties, there’s a range of different bikes available for hire from Halo’s Bike Hire Cabin in Hereford, including wheelchair bikes, hand bikes, tandems, twin bikes and tag-along bikes.
+If you have physical or mobility difficulties, there’s a range of different bikes available for hire at the cycle track at Halo Hereford Leisure Centre.
+Available bikes include wheelchair bikes, hand bikes, tandems, twin bikes and tag-along bikes.